mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 -  [http://stephanhoyer.com/2015/04/09/numba-vs-cython-how-to-choose/](http://stephanhoyer.com/2015/04/09/numba-vs-cython-how-to-choose/)
 -  [https://murillogroupmsu.com/numba-versus-c/](https://murillogroupmsu.com/numba-versus-c/)

+At the end of the blogpost these authors will also share some thoughts on Numba today, looking back with some hindsight.

 *Disclaimer: I work alongside many of the Numba developers within the same company and am partially funded through the same granting institution.*